2600hz/kazoo/applications/crossbar/doc/security.md

 Crossbar authenticator modules can have their own account's version configuration to control some aspect of them like enabling/disabling the module or use multi factor authenticator for that specific module.

 !!! note
-    This API endpoint is _only_ configuring the authentication for a account, for configuring the system, you should use [System Configuration](./system_configs.md) instead.
+    This API endpoint is _only_ configuring the authentication for a account, for configuring the system, you should use `system_configs` instead as super duper admin.
 System config category is `crossbar.auth`.

 ### How Crossbar is looking for authentication configuration